German shares outpace rest of Europe after trade data beats forecast

 "Peripheral European equities can outperform core Europe by about 20 percent, based on projected GDP growth differentials," they said in a note.
 "We continue to be overweight Italy."

-Portugal's PSI index .PSI20 has surged 16.5 percent this year, leading a rally in southern European indexes.
-Italy's FTSE MIB .FTMIB has risen nearly 10 percent and Spain's IBEX .IBEX has gained 2.5 percent.
+Portugal's PSI index has surged 16.5 percent this year, leading a rally in southern European indexes.
+Italy's FTSE MIB has risen more than 10 percent and Spain's Ibex has gained roughly 3 percent.

-The PSI index advanced 1 percent on Tuesday to 7,641.78 points, its highest closing level since mid-2011, on optimism about debt-laden Portugal's growth prospects.

-The country's gross domestic product grew a revised 0.6 percent in the fourth quarter, accelerating from the previous quarter as consumer demand rebounded and exports rose, data showed.